Wilfred/difftastic/README.md

 ## Participation

 I publish this grammar because I hope for help from other involved enthousiasts.
-This is the first time I am dealing with tree-sitter, and up until know it has been quite a challenge.

-Participate by:
-- Indicating improvements to this grammar.
-- Finding solution for the bugs corresponding to failing tests.
-- Finding new bug and send corresponding test
+You don't have to know anything about tree-sitter to help.

+Find a bug by using this grammar.
+If you find an incorrect highlighting of your Typst files, then you found a bug.
+You can open an issue or simply send me by mail the Typst code causing the bug.
+See below installation instruction for this grammar.

 Any inconsistance between this syntax and Typst's one is considered a bug.

-Failing tests are found in [`corpus/fixme.scm`](https://github.com/uben0/tree-sitter-typst/blob/master/corpus/fixme.scm).
+In Helix editor, the syntax tree of selected text can be displayed with `:tree-sitter-subtree` command.

 Don't hesitate to contact me: eddie.gerbais-nief@proton.me

 ## TODO